Biases in the Blind Spot: Detecting What LLMs Fail to Mention

 \paragraph{Bias vs.\ Legitimate Factors.} Our pipeline detects unverbalized decision factors, but not all such factors constitute problematic biases.
 Some detected concepts may represent legitimate decision criteria that happen to go unmentioned in the reasoning.
 Distinguishing problematic biases from valid heuristics is left to the user of our pipeline.

-\paragraph{Verbalization Detection Trade-offs.} Our verbalization filtering uses a fixed threshold ($\tau = 0.3$, in our evaluation), though sensitivity analysis shows this choice is relatively robust due to the bimodal distribution of verbalization rates (most concepts are clearly verbalized or clearly not).
-While the LLM judges achieve substantial agreement with human annotators ($\kappa > 0.67$), we observed cases where they conflate \emph{mentioning} a concept with \emph{citing it as a decision factor}, occasionally filtering concepts involving ethnicity or religion when related terms appeared incidentally.
-This limitation is most pronounced for Grok 4.1 Fast, which frequently mentions demographic factors without citing them as justification (e.g., noting heritage as ``irrelevant to financial underwriting''), causing the verbalization filter to over-trigger (\cref{app:grok-verbalization}).
-Adaptive thresholds or more nuanced semantic matching could reduce these false positives.
+\paragraph{Verbalization Filter Limitations.} Our verbalization filter uses a fixed threshold ($\tau = 0.3$, in our evaluation), and sensitivity analysis shows this choice is relatively robust due to the bimodal distribution of verbalization rates.
+The LLM judges achieve substantial agreement with human annotators ($\kappa > 0.67$), but sometimes conflate \emph{mentioning} a concept with \emph{citing it as a decision factor}, occasionally filtering concepts involving ethnicity or religion when related terms appear incidentally.
+This is most pronounced for Grok 4.1 Fast, which frequently mentions demographic factors without using them as justification (e.g., noting heritage as ``irrelevant to financial underwriting''), causing the filter to over-trigger (\cref{app:grok-verbalization}).
+The filter also does not catch implicit verbalization, where the model invokes a known proxy (e.g., citing a trait or activity statistically associated with the target group rather than naming it).
+Adaptive thresholds, more nuanced semantic matching, or a richer concept ontology could reduce these errors.